Logo

 You should use Flow Builder when you need to:

-• Create screen flows that interact with users
+• Create screen flows to interact with users.

 Why Flow Builder is important: